***UPDATED JANUARY 16, 2019

-Earlier this month, Disney cruise ships arrived at the Port of Vancouver to pick up eager children and their parents for the start of its 7-night Alaskan cruises, and it got me thinking.
+Earlier this month, Cruise ships began to arrive at the Port of Vancouver to pick up eager children and their parents for the start of its 7-night Alaskan cruises, and it got me thinking.
 I love to write about our exciting adventures abroad.
 How exhilarating it is to board a plane, travel thousands of miles away, then immerse ourselves into a different language and culture.
 However, a great holiday doesn’t always have to mean that.
 Sometimes, an amazing holiday is something much simpler.

 Why you Should Cruise from Vancouver

 What if you actually lived in Vancouver, British Columbia?
 What if you were lucky enough to be able to watch Alaskan cruises arrive into or leave from the Port of Vancouver from the comfort of your home?
 Better yet, what if you could take one and be transported on a fantastic journey up to Alaska with as little effort as packing your suitcase and calling a taxi?

 I think that it’s important to take a moment and look around at where you live.
 Chances are, there are lots of great opportunities to do local travel.
 If you live in Vancouver, Alaskan cruises from your home port is one of them.

 Of course, you don’t have to live in Vancouver to take a cruise.
 Vancouver is a sophisticated international city with one of the highest ranked airports in the world.
 It has world class hotels and restaurants, and there are dozens and dozens of things to see and do as a local or a tourist that are unique to Vancouver and Canada.
 Making Vancouver a travel destination, if you are not a local, would be easy and exciting!

 For more information about Vancouver Airport and places that you can easily visit upon arrival, please refer to my blog Vancouver Airport: 7 Layover Ideas.